Alexandros Varitimiadis: Professional career

 Varitimiadis began his pro career with the Greek 1st Division club PAOK in 2012.
 In 2013, he was loaned to Filippos Verias, which was playing in the Greek 2nd Division at the time.

 In 2014, he joined the Greek club Aries Trikala.
 After the appointment of Giannis Kastritis as the head coach, he renewed his contract for one more season.

-On August 29, 2017, Varitimiadis left Trikala and joined Udominate of the Swedish Basketligan.
+On 29 August 2017, Varitimiadis left Trikala and joined Udominate of the Swedish Basketligan.

+Death

+Varitimiadis died from cancer on 7 May 2023, at the age of 28.